Skip to content

 Log in to «Func» - «Development» - «Connectors» - «Add Connector».

-Here, the ID must be set to DataKit, the host should correspond to the address where DataKit is installed, and the port should be the DataKit port.
-(In this example, use IP directly, so the protocol is HTTP)
+Here, the ID must be DataKit, the host corresponds to the address where DataKit is installed, and the port is DataKit's port.
+(In this example, IP is directly used, so the protocol is HTTP)

 Click «Test Connectivity», if ✅ returns, it indicates DataKit is available.